 This trope describes a situation where a woman can or will fall in love only with a man who can conquer her.
-Her defeat may take place in actual physical combat (this obviously only applies to warrior women), or in a metaphorical sort of battle — giving way once she meets a man who can take charge and show her that he is the one who is making the decisions.
+Her defeat may take place in actual physical combat (this obviously only applies to warrior women), or in any skill or recreational endeavor that the woman is skilled at and takes so seriously that she bases her dating decisions on it, or in a metaphorical sort of battle, giving way once she meets a man who can take charge and show her that he is the one who is making the decisions.
 In either case, once she is defeated by a man in this capacity, she will surrender her heart and/or body to him.

 The presence of some rule or custom is what establishes this trope.
 The woman who falls in love with her opponent after he defeats/stands up to her is not enough to qualify for this trope — there must be a clear injunction that she cannot love any man until he proves his mastery by defeating her.

 The Social Darwinist often adheres to this.
 Compare All Amazons Want Hercules.
 See also Slap-Slap-Kiss and Darwinist Desire.
 See also SexFace Turn and High-HeelFace Turn.
 See also Red Sonja (the page for the former trope namer).
 Contrast Love at First Punch, which lacks the explicit requirement either by the character themselves or their society.